Nico-Shock/Setup-Arch-Linux-Nvidia-Gaming-Ready/README.md

 - Create a third partition of 20–40GB and set the type to **Linux root**.
 - Use the remaining available space to create a final partition, leaving the type as default.

+*You don't need to create a separate root partition for your system.
+This is only necessary for additional security, but it's not really required.
+However, if you plan to install more apps, resizing the partition will be necessary — though this is not needed if you choose not to create a separate root partition.*

 ## Format the Partitions

 ```